Events

 Phone 818.980.7280

-Campbell Hall is an independent, Episcopal, K-12 all gender day school.
+Campbell Hall is a K-12 independent, Episcopal, gender-inclusive day school.
 We are a community of inquiry committed to academic excellence and to the nurturing of decent, loving, and responsible human beings.

 Nondiscriminatory Policy as to Students